 Wicked Uncle Seymour’s Parlour is the place to spend high days and holidays – parties start here for Valentines, Mardi Gras, St Patrick’s Day and more, with live music and dancing.
 There are also boisterous monthly events and masterclasses for well-heeled fun-seekers.
 Order from a ‘magic tonic’ cocktail selection curated by the fictional ‘Seymour’ and based on his international travels.
 Resembling a stately home, the venue is stylishly cluttered with portraits and antiques, complemented by heavy dark Wedgwood furniture, classic deep red walls, ornate Persian rugs and a feature fireplace.

-The Beaufort Bar at The Savoy, Covent Garden
+The Beaufort Bar at The Savoy – Covent Garden

-Gong at the Shard, London Bridge
+Gong at the Shard – London Bridge

 For drinks with a view, especially at sunset, it has to be the Shard.
 Gong is situated on the 52nd floor, making it the highest hotel bar in western Europe.
 Its name comes from dugong, a traditional Chinese structure of wooden brackets, as featured in the bar.
 Take a set in one of the three areas: the cocktail bar, champagne bar, or beside the sky pool.
 The cocktail menu, The Miscellany of Inventions, pays homage to the greatest inventions of all time.
 And the team have created a must-try unique selection from the Chinese liquor baijiu.
-With such epic vistas, Gong is often the chosen location for proposals and special moments.
+With such epic vistas, Gong is often the chosen location for marriage proposals and other special moments.

-Dukes Hotel Bar, Mayfair
+Dukes Hotel Bar – Mayfair